 is the crown jewel of the Santa Catalinas, with soaring rock walls, grand sycamores and cottonwoods, and dearly coveted water.
 The $5 park fee is put to good use: a paved 3.8-mile road makes the canyon accessible to runners and walkers, or you can ride the tram ($10) with a guided narration of this unique biome.
 Trails branch off onto ridgelines and dramatic side canyons, including Bear Canyon and the cool pools under Seven Falls

 .
 A short loop hike

-crosses a varied landscape: a rocky desert ridge into a cool riparian wash of old cottonwoods, around snaking bends to a col surrounded by peaks, up to a set of old dams.
+crosses a varied landscape: a rocky desert ridge into a cool riparian wash of old cottonwoods, around snaking, bends to a canyon surrounded by peaks, up to a set of old dams.
 Mortar holes dot the bedrock where Hohokam Indian women once ground seeds.
 Intrepid hikers can continue for several steepening miles up to a saddle and on to Mount Kimball

 skirts a canyon side in the Rincon Mountains.
 Encompassed by Saguaro National Park East, this trail is marked by mature saguaros and polished granite boulders, following an intermittent streambed that leads to Bridal Wreath Falls